Losant/losant-docs/docs/edge-compute/edge-agent-installation.md

 ## (Optional) Executing the Docker Command Without Sudo

 By default, you'll have to run `docker` with the `sudo` command as you see above.
 If you wish to omit typing `sudo`, you'll need to add your username to the `docker` group which was created when Docker was installed.
 After doing so, you'll need to log out and back in.
-Then, you can verify that `docker` is in the outputted list.
+Then, you can verify that `docker` is in the output list.

 ```console
 sudo usermod -aG docker ${USER}